thepro101/sensu-puppet/README.md

 ### Contact routing

-See [Sensu Go - Contact Routing](https://docs.sensu.io/sensu-go/latest/guides/contact-routing/) for details.
+See [Sensu Go - Route alerts with event filters](https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-filter/route-alerts/) for details.
 The following is one way to configure contact routing in Puppet.

 Add the sensu-go-has-contact-filter bonsai asset: